Martin853/Odin-Recipes/README.md

-# odin-recipes
+# Odin-Recipes

-The project will be about creating a recipes site and the skill that i will be using is html.
+Project for The Odin Project about creating a recipes website.